cabloy/cabloy/README.md

 `EggBornJS` consists of `egg-born-front`和`egg-born-backend`, which correspond to the loading mechanism of `frontend` and `backend` respectively

-Essentially, `egg-born-backend` and `EggJS' are both `code loaders`.
-However, in order to realize the mechanism of `business modularization`, `egg-born-backend` has made many enhancements on the basis of `EggJS'.
+Essentially, `egg-born-backend` and `EggJS` are both `code loaders`.
+However, in order to realize the mechanism of `business modularization`, `egg-born-backend` has made many enhancements on the basis of `EggJS`.
 The core features are as follows:

 1. In a `business module`, resources such as `backend routes, controller, service, middleware, i18n, configuration` can be set separately